Focus on Food Production

 Focus on Food Production can be taken as part of the Food Systems Certificate program.

-The 2016 week-long Focus on Food Production provides participants with practical, in-field, knowledge of food production systems, while gaining an appreciation of the business system that drive decision making within these processes.
+The 2017 week-long Focus on Food Production provides participants with practical, in-field, knowledge of food production systems, while gaining an appreciation of the business system that drive decision making within these processes.
 Each year the Focus on Food Production program will highlight some food systems in Minnesota.
-The 2016 program will use soybeans and pork as examples of complex food systems.

 About Focus on...